MarcelGarus/server/blog/draft-candy-compiler-pipeline.md

 ```

 That also means that the compiler defines a `needs` function at the beginning of the MIR.
-Here's the code for our `inc` function:
+Here's the MIR code for our example:

 ```
 # anonymous:$generated::needs